jkunimune/Rubber-Earth/README.md

 negligible, that the International Dateline is the end of the world!
 The time has come for the Dansēji projections.

-The Dansēji (/dɑnˈseɪ̯d͡ʒi/) projections are the optimal map projections, in the most literal sense of the word.
+The Dansēji (or Danseiji; /dɑnˈseɪ̯d͡ʒi/) projections are the optimal map projections, in the most literal sense of the word.
 Each one is represented by a fine mesh of vertices that represent an elastic spherical surface.
 That surface is allowed to come to rest, thus reducing the distortions of size and shape throughout the mesh.
 The core of the Dansēji projection's